dk14/rflows/README.md

 `handler1` takes input message and returns output message

 ##### Act
-executes a processor and moving to next act (or returning result) in reactive way
+executes a processor and moves to next act or returnes a result using `Future`

     Act("act1", handler1)

-`handler1` takes input message and returns future of output message, so next act in chain (act2) is executed only when future completes.
-In combination with scala's Futures composition, it gives you a way to acquire asynchronous services and build processing in reactive way.
+`handler1` takes input message and returns a future of output message, so next act in chain (act2) is executed only when future completes.
+In combination with scala's `Future` composition, it gives you a way to acquire asynchronous services and build processing in reactive way.

 ##### FlowGroup and SubFlows
 groups several sub-flows to be used inside one `Split` (see below)